 If you look at the amounts for these, you will notice that the TOTAL amount does not exceed the $30 per $100,000 of Assessed Value (AV) of the property.
 This is only from ONE bond in 2008, not 3 separate bonds.
 Measure C bonds were sold at 3 different points in time (issuances), which leads to the 3 different entries on your tax bill.

 3. Everyone's tax bill is a little different.
-Deciphering my tax bill took a little work and research on the Kern Elections website, but here is a bit of school bond history that I discovered we are currently paying for (this is for a property in the Wasco City Limits / Wasco Elementary District):
+Deciphering your tax bill may take a little work and research on the Kern Elections website, but here is a bit of school bond history for property owners within the Wasco community:

 2001 - Measure F (Wasco Elementary School District)